Futsal EURO final referee team relishing the moment | Inside UEFA

 “Certainly futsal’s profile is rising, things are changing,” says Osomkov.
 “More people are talking about futsal nowadays, and it helps when they know that a lot of star footballers actually started out in futsal and learned from the experience.”

-Preparations for Sunday’s last will embody discussions among the many workforce concerning the two finalists’ ways and taking part in traits – pre-match research present an vital foundation to assist referees take right selections – and every of the 5 could have their very own particular ideas within the run-up to the kick-off.
+Preparations for Sunday’s ultimate will embody discussions among the many staff concerning the two finalists’ ways and enjoying traits – pre-match research present an essential foundation to assist referees take right choices – and every of the 5 may have their very own particular ideas within the run-up to the kick-off.

 “I’ll be in the moment and feeling gratitude to people who have helped me get here,” says Perona.
 “I’ll think of my family and how they’ve supported me,” explains Osomkov.
 “Building focus and concentration,” will probably be Cordero Gallardo’s recipe.